The Importance of Protecting Salmon

 Watershed Watch Salmon Society defines Streamkeeping as preserving and enhancing a creek, stream, or river, particularly for restoring and caring for Salmon and trout.
 The groups that call themselves Streamkeepers usually identify themselves with a particular waterway.

-I recently read an interesting article entitled More than 500 salmon making way up Putah Creek.
+I recently read an interesting article about over 500 salmon making their way up Putah Creek.

 I want to share some highlights from this article:

-• The researchers hope they can show that the Salmon that have returned also started their lives in the creek, meaning Putah Creek would have its own race of Salmon.
+- The researchers hope to show that the returned Salmon also started their lives in the creek, meaning Putah Creek would have its own race of Salmon.

 Max Stevenson is the Streamkeeper for the Lower Putah Creek Coordinating Committee and the Solano County Water Agency in California.

-Vishal Mehta, a scientist from Stockholm Environment Institute, and I discussed in Water Stories Podcast with Max Stevenson about protecting our natural ecosystems, like the Chinook Salmon.
+Vishal Mehta, a scientist from the Stockholm Environment Institute, and I discussed protecting our natural ecosystems, like the Chinook Salmon, in the Water Stories Podcast with Max Stevenson.

 Some points from our conversation: